Spacetrades/SpaceTrades/README.md

 	MANDATE - Specify necessary tasks of a file that must be accomodated.
 These can be style rules or required jobs to complete.
 	TASK - A task to complete in a certain file
-	COMMENT REASON - Specify the reason why you have left the code commented and have not simply removed it BREAK - Something is breaking
+	COMMENT REASON - Specify the reason why you have left the code commented and have not simply removed it BEWARE - Specify something that should not be done and explain what should be done.
+	BREAK - Something is breaking
 	BREAK CRUCIAL - Something is breaking which is crucial for the site IDEAL - A suggestion to do something differently or a way that may or may not be possible soon but is ideal